Armando Iannucci

 Born: November 27, 1963 in Glasgow, Scotland, UK

-Armando Giovanni Iannucci is a Scottish-Italian comedian, satirist, writer, director, performer and radio producer.
-Born in Glasgow, he studied at Oxford University and left graduate work on a PhD about John Milton to pursue a career in comedy.
-Rising quickly through BBC Scotland and BBC Radio 4, his early work with Chris Morris on the radio series On the Hour was transferred to television as The Day Today.
-A character from this series, Alan Partridge, went on to feature in a number of Iannucci's television and radio programmes including Knowing Me, Knowing You and I'm Alan Partridge.
-In the meantime, Iannucci also fronted the satirical Armistice review shows and in 2001 created his most personal work, The Armando Iannucci Shows for Channel 4.
-Moving back to the BBC in 2005, Iannucci created the political sitcom The Thick of It as well as the spoof documentary Time Trumpet in 2006.
-Winning funding from the UK Film Council, he directed a critically acclaimed feature film In the Loop featuring characters from The Thick of It in 2009.
-As a result of these works, he has been being described by The Daily Telegraph as "the hardman of political satire".[2]
-Other works during this period include a operetta libretto, Skin Deep and his radio series Charm Offensive.
-He is currently working on a U.S. political satire for HBO called Veep.
+Armando Giovanni Iannucci CBE (/jəˈnuːtʃi/ yə-NOO-chee; born 28 November 1963) is a Scottish satirist, writer, director, producer and performer.
+Born in Glasgow to Italian parents, Iannucci studied at the University of Glasgow, followed by the University of Oxford.
+Starting on BBC Scotland and BBC Radio 4, his early work with Chris Morris on the radio series On the Hour transferred to television as The Day Today.
+A character from this series, Alan Partridge, co-created by Iannucci, went on to feature in several of Iannucci's television and radio programmes, including Knowing Me Knowing You with Alan Partridge and I'm Alan Partridge.
+Iannucci also fronted the satirical Armistice review shows and, in 2001, created his most personal work, The Armando Iannucci Shows, for Channel 4.
+Moving back to the BBC in 2005, Iannucci created the political sitcom The Thick of It and the spoof documentary Time Trumpet in 2006.
+In 2009, he won funding from the UK Film Council.
+He directed the critically acclaimed feature film In the Loop, featuring characters from The Thick of It.
+As a result of these works, he has been described by The Daily Telegraph as "the hardman of political satire".
+Other works during this period include the operetta libretto Skin Deep and his radio series Charm Offensive.
+Iannucci created the HBO political satire Veep and was its showrunner for four seasons from 2012 to 2015.
+For his work on Veep, he won two Emmys in 2015, Outstanding Comedy Series and Outstanding Writing for a Comedy Series.
+He followed this with the feature films The Death of Stalin (2017) and The Personal History of David Copperfield (2019), a 2019 adaptation of the novel David Copperfield.
+In 2020, he created the comedy series Avenue 5 on HBO.
+Description above from the Wikipedia article Armando Iannucci, licensed under CC-BY-SA, full list of contributors on Wikipedia.

 Known for